Dayn9/dayn9.github.io/_posts/projects/2018-04-15-circuit-breaker.markdown

 image: /media/class/CircuitBreaker/c.png
 ---

-Curcuit breaker is a game concept I drew and animtaed assets for in a 2D animation class using Photoshop and After Effects
+Game concept with an animated cutscene.
+I drew and animtaed assets in a 2D animation class using Photoshop and After Effects which I then compiled into a Unity project

 <!--more-->